WebstoneHQ/webstone-plugins/README.md

 To add a changeset:

 - Run `pnpm changeset`
-- Run `pnpm i` at the project root
 - Commit all files as part of your pull request

 When the PR gets merged, the [`.github/workflows/release.yml`](.github/workflows/release.yml) workflow will open a release pull request.
 Review & merge this to publish the changed packages to the NPM registry.